jonniecumming/mental-health-awareness/README.md

 ## User Stories

 ### Must Haves:
+- As a Site User, I want to navigate through the website to find the relevant information quickly and easily on any device.
+- As a user, I need to easily be able to access to the services section, which contains links and further information on mental health services available.
+- As a site visitor, I want to immediately feel at ease and able to find the relevant information on improving my mental health.
+- As a site user, I want to be able to easily find short, positive messages to help me through the day.
 ### Should Haves:
+- As a user, I want to be able enquire into further information about the services offered.
+- As a website visitor, I want to learn about values and background to the site, so that I can feel confident in the content and linked information.

 ### Could Haves:
+- As a regular site user, I want to be able to subscribe to news, updates and information about relevant mental health topics.
 ## Wireframes

 Before starting the project, I created wireframes for different viewports to help visualise how I wanted the site to look on different devices.
 This helped me with creating a responsive site.